Austin v. Michigan Chamber of Commerce: Opinion of the Court

 Louis J. Caruso, Lansing, Michigan, argued on the side of the appellants (Austin).
 Richard D. McLellan, Lansing, Michigan, argued for the respondent (Michigan Chamber of Commerce).

-In an opinion by Justice Marshall, the Court held the Act did not violate the First or the Fourteenth Amendments.
+The majority opinion written by Thurgood Marshall held the Act did not violate the First or the Fourteenth Amendments.
 The Court recognized a state's compelling interest in combating a "different type of corruption in the political arena: the corrosive and distorting effects of immense aggregations of wealth that are accumulated with the help of the corporate form and that have little or no correlation to the public's support for the corporation's political ideas."